amirpnf/TP2_java/README.md

 # Exercise 3

+Le but de cet exercice est la manipulation d'expressions régulières en java.
+Nous utiliserons pour cela les classes du paquetage javautil.regex.

+1. A quoi servent la classe java.util.regex.Pattern et sa méthode compile ?
+A quoi sert la classe java.util.regex.Matcher ?

-1. `java.util.regex.Pattern` class and its method `compile` are used for following purposes :
+**Answer** : `java.util.regex.Pattern` class and its method `compile` are used for following purposes :

 - Pattern compilation: the `compile` method takes a regular expression as a string and tranforms it into an internal representation that can be used for pattern matching operations.